Doing Too Much To Keep Kids Happy

 It seems that children who have their basic needs met plus enjoy many extras would certainly be happy.
-However, many kids in these situations sometimes feel despair instead of happiness.
+However, kids in these situations sometimes feel despair instead of happiness.
 The rise in anxiety, depression and suicide among teens from wealthy families is evidence that material goods aren’t enough.

 What should we wish for our kids instead of happiness?
 The answer to this question is discussed in Dr. Aaron Cooper and Eric Keitel's

 book titled I Just Want My Kids to Be Happy!
 Why You Shouldn't Say It, Why You Shouldn't Think It, What You Should Embrace Instead

-.
-They analyze some of the negative effects of putting our kids' happiness first and present healthier alternatives.
+They analyze some of the negative effects of putting our kids' happiness first.
+They also present healthier alternatives.